 It was soon dark and all of us decided to take a pre-dinner walk.
 It would have been impossible to do all this on the first day of arrival had we stayed back at Leh.
 However, coming to a lower altitude place, not only gave us a chance to utilize the day but also helped us cope better with altitude change.
 The dinner was sumptuous and all of us ended up overeating.
 We eagerly went to our rooms and hit the sack.

 9th September: Domkhar – Mulbekh and Kargil

-While the others slept, I and Tarique, being early risers, decided to talk a walk alongside the Indus river before we departed for Kargil.
+While the others slept, I and Tarique, being early risers, decided to take a walk alongside the Indus river before we departed for Kargil.

-The view was breathtaking, the sunrise was spectacular with the reflection of the morning in the river.
-We also saw some snow on the mountain tops of Alchi, and on being told about it, Himanshu mentioned that he had never seen snow near Alchi earlier.
+The view was breathtaking, the sunrise was spectacular with the reflection of the deep blue sky of in the river.
+We also saw some snow on the mountain tops of Alchi, and on being told about it, Himanshu mentioned that he had never seen snow near Alchi so early in the season.

 Post breakfast we departed for Kargil.
 The route was planned via the Domkhar Rock Art Sanctuary.

 Enroute we stopped to buy fresh fruits and almonds.
 And saw that absolutely fresh Apples and Apricots were sold by the roadside.

 For many centuries traders, travellers, hunters and pilgrims have crossed Ladakh and have left their mark on the rocks of the region in the form of Petroglyphs.
 These pre-historic art forms are found all across the region, and one such site we visited was on a private property on the banks of Indus in the sleepy little village called Domkhar.